-6. I Respond 7.
+6. I Respond Posi- 7.
 I L.E.A.R.N. to 8.
 I know our Li- 9.
 I Anticipate 10.
-I Act on

-Positively When wow the Cus- brary System Needs Knowledge

-Speaking with tomer · · · · · · · · · · · · · · · · · · · -

-Others terner I can answer cus- I anticipate our I ensure the suc-

-Others I show I care tomers' questions customers' cess of the sys-

-I respond posi- when presented because I know needs by: tem each day by:

-about the Li- needs by: tem each day by:

-tively and show with a customer Matching for Kana sa sina na sa sa

-I care by: issue by: brary's: -Watching for -Knowing our

-cues regular custom-

--Concentrating -Owning the -Facilities ers by name

-on the cus- problem -Listening thor-

-tomer -Materials oughly -Proactively ac-

--I use the commodating our

--Attentively L.E.A.R.N. proc- -Services -Acting before customers' needs

-listening while ess of listening, being asked

-making eye empathizing, -Procedures and - -Keeping myself

-contact apologizing, re- processes up to date and

-acting and noti- • knowledgeable

--Responding fying to resolve, -Monthly events, about sources of

-with sincerity wow and build activities, training information

-non and band classes and/or mormation

-and, when ap- trust meetings

-propriate say- meetings

-ing "I'm happy

-to take care of

-that for you"

--Using the cus-

-tomer's name if

-I know it

--Ensuring com-

-plete satisfac-

-tion
+I Act on ively When Speak- wow the Cus- brary System Needs Knowledge ng with Others tomer I can answer cus- I anticipate our I ensure the sucrespond posi- I show I care tomers' questions customers' cess of the sysively and show I when presented because I know needs by: tem each day by are by: with a customer about the Li- · · · issue by: brary's: -Watching for -Knowing our Concentrating on cues regular customthe customer -Owning the -Facilities Listoning they ers by name problem Manhautala -Listening thor- Dura stingly a Attentively listen- Turachha -Materials oughly -Proactively acng while making -I use the -Services -Acting before commodating ou eye contact L.E.A.R.N. proc- -Services being asked customers' need Responding with ess of listening, -Procedures and Deniy askeu -Keeping myself sincerity and, when empathizing, processes up to date and appropriate saying apologizing, re- acting and noti- processes knowledgeable 'I'm happy to take fying to resolve, -Monthly events, about sources of care of that for wow and build activities, training information /0u ["] classes and/or mormation you trust meetings Using the cus- tomer's name if I know it Ensuring complete satisfaction Satistaction